 Consider your answers to the two questions of “who would advocate for this being a worthwhile problem for me to solve” and “who would be surprised to find I had solved this” - be careful when the first answer is no one and the second has too many people.

 You need to build credibility by regularly achieving outcomes favourable to the business.
 Ideally start small and solve unglamorous but valuable problems outside feature work, then tackle more open-ended and challenging problems over time.
 In doing so you can move to being more transparent about how you are allocating time in your week, cementing it as part of the work you do each week beyond features.
-Being able to work entirely the open is always easier in due course, and allows you to be an agent of change for other engineers who may look up to you within the organisation.
+Being able to work entirely in the open is always easier in due course, and allows you to be an agent of change for other engineers who may look up to you within the organisation.

 Some words of warning